TonyFord2002/mongoose_store/README.md

 * npm i method-override

-* npm install express-react-views react@16 react-dom@16 –save
+* npm i  express-react-views react@16 react-dom@16 –save

 You will need to create a .env file and fill it with